 Your kit from byte comes with fancy features like the HyperByte® tool and longer lasting teeth whitening products.
 In comparison, SmileDirectClub’s kit feels like a low-budget alternative.
 You’ll get Chewies to help position your aligners, and just one teeth whitening treatment.
 But, the real difference comes from byte’s free set of retainers.
 That’s something you simply don’t get from SmileDirectClub.
-That said, SmileDirectClub treatment is cheaper by more than just the cost of your first set of retainers.

 Whichever provider you choose, you can spend your money with confidence.
 Both treatment plans are very similar, and either company will serve you well.